wazo-platform/wazo-sounds/README.md

    * `asterisk.tar.bz2`
    * `xivo.tar.bz2`

-* Run `./fetch_sounds.sh` to get the two tarballs from mirror.xivo.io.
+* Run `./fetch_sounds.sh` to get the two tarballs from mirror.wazo.community.
 They will be untarred in two directories:

    * `asterisk/`
    * `xivo/`